How a middle school principal used the Ocasio-Cortez playbook against a 16-term incumbent

 “We need more politicians for whom policy is personal,” is one of Jones’s frequent mantras.
 He was raised on food stamps by a single mother.
 He made it out of a declining public school to Stanford University, Harvard Law, and a stint with the Obama administration.
 He argued for canceling the student debt that led him to work in corporate law before he wound up at Westchester County’s Law Department.
 He called climate change an existential crisis in river towns where people regularly bail water out of their basements.
 He was the one candidate advocating for Medicare-for-all during a pandemic when people had lost their health-care coverage along with their jobs, and the one candidate who had criminal justice reform in his platform before George Floyd was killed.

-Sitting outside his apartment complex in Nyack, N.Y., Jones said he’d told Bernie Sanders, who endorsed him, that he owed his election to the frustrations young liberals had over the presidential primary.
+Sitting outside his apartment complex in Nyack, Jones said he’d told Bernie Sanders, who endorsed him, that he owed his election to the frustrations young liberals had over the presidential primary.

-“I am so grateful to them for channeling that hurt, that pain into down ballot races like mine,” he said.
-At one polling place in a majority-white precinct, Jone’s staff members talked to people who were still in line at 11 p.m.
+“I am so grateful to them for channeling that hurt, that pain into down-ballot races like mine,” he said.
+At one polling place in a majority-white precinct, Jones’s staff members talked to people who were still in line at 11 p.m.
 “They said, ‘My kid is going to kill me if I don’t stay in this line and vote for Mondaire Jones,’ ” Jones said.

 Bowman, too, benefited from appealing to younger voters ready for change.
 Back in Yonkers, he’d switched into a more recognizable face mask.
 It was his signature in the home stretch of the campaign, with the bright yellow logo of his favorite hip-hop group, the Wu Tang Clan.